jmbealer/my-knowledge-base/_general_reference/wikipedia_categories.md

 ## Natural and Physical Sciences

-(see in all page types)
-edit · watch
 Main categories: Science, Natural sciences and Nature

     Biology Botany Ecology Health sciences Medicine Neuroscience Zoology See also the Health and fitness section above